 My NOC experience in Israel really pushed me to maximise my potential of what I could achieve.
 Despite being an intern in an IT start-up, my CEO actually valued my inputs and made me feel that my work is important to the company.
 I got to see first-hand how a start-up works and be inspired by the passion and creativity of those who run a business.
 After returning, I’m more confident about my capabilities and clearer about my career path ahead.
 The NOC programme was a truly life-changing experience for me, a once-in-a-lifetime learning opportunity which I will always cherish.

-NOC Israel alumnus, Faculty of Faculty of Engineering
+NOC Israel alumnus, Faculty of Engineering

 The NOC programme allows you to pick up life skills which are not taught in the classroom.
 I had to learn quickly on the job and often think outside the box when interning with a tech start-up in Israel.
 Working closely with my boss further honed my management skills which you would usually not get in a big company.
 This has made me more confident in taking on new challenges, whether it is starting my own business or working in my first job after graduation.